TakeOff Sessions 7 min read

 1. Using progressive images.
 A progressive JPEG encodes the image into several scans.
 The first scan renders the full image in low quality and for each successive render, the quality of the image is improved.

 The next technique is to serve images based on the media where it will be used.
-For instance, you may have three different images meant for desktop, tablet, and mobile.
+For instance, you may have three different images meant for the desktop, tablet, and mobile.
 To implement this correctly, you need to use the picture tag of HTML5 and define the sources.
 Refer to this code for the example:

 To optimize CSS or the web style, you would want to separate the critical CSS first.
 This means that you take out what CSS rules style your above-the-fold region and place them all in line with your HTML markup.
 To detect which CSS files actually style your above-the-fold region, you can use Google developer tools: